robbiekruszynski/ETHGas_Docs/docs/getting-started/welcome.md

 ETHGas is a comprehensive platform that enables trading of Ethereum gas and MEV opportunities through various market types:

 ### Whole Block Markets
+For Trading or Building Purposes, available up to 64 slots in advance.
 Trade entire blocks for MEV opportunities.
 These markets allow you to bid on complete blocks and extract value from transaction ordering and inclusion.

+### Rest-of-Block Auction
+For Whole Block owners, submit Top-of-Block bundles and run a realtime auction on the Rest-of-Block, available only for the current slot.
+This enables dynamic pricing for remaining block space after top-of-block transactions are included.

 ### Inclusion Preconf Markets
-Trade gas price predictions and inclusion probabilities.
+Trade generic blockspace (i.e. neither top-of-block, nor state contentious) with a conventional CLOB interface.
+Available up to 32 slots in advance.
 These markets focus on predicting gas prices and transaction inclusion likelihood.

 ## Platform Overview